miro662/p4_traffic_stats/README.md

     }
 }
 ```
-They can be accessed in same way as normal counters (see 1.2)
+They can be accessed in same way as normal counters (see `1.2`)

-__TASK 2__: Create a direct counter `directCounter`, which will behave similary to `packetsSent` counter from 1).
-Then access all possible counters after running application.
+__TASK 2__: Create a direct counter `directCounter`, which will behave similary to `packetsSent` counter from `1)`.
+Then access all possible direct counters by their index after running application.
 How many counters are defined and why?